Custom Decorators¶

 from ellar.common import ModuleRouter, Inject

-from ellar.core import App, Config
+from ellar.core import Config

 from sqlalchemy.ext.asyncio import AsyncSession